Economy of Maharashtra: Energy production

 Maharashtra is the largest power generating state in India, with installed electricity generation capacity of 44 thousand MW.
 The state forms a major constituent of the western grid of India, which now comes under the North, East, West and North Eastern (NEWNE) grids of India.
 Maharashtra Power Generation Company (MAHAGENCO) operates thermal power plants.
 In addition to the state government-owned power generation plants, there are privately owned power generation plants that transmit power through the Maharashtra State Electricity Transmission Company, which is responsible for transmission of electricity in the state.

 There are a number of hydroelectric projects, particularly in western Maharashtra districts of Pune, Satara and Kolhapur for electricity generation.
 Koyna Hydroelectric Project in satara district is the largest by generation capacity in the state.
 The state also has a good potential for wind generated electricity, and is one of the leading states in generating wind power.

-Mahavitaran is responsible for distribution of electricity throughout the state by buying power from Mahanirmiti, captive power plants, other state electricity boards and private sector power generation companies.
+Mahavitaran(Maharashtra State Electricity Distribution Company Limited) is responsible for distribution of electricity throughout the state by buying power from Mahanirmiti, captive power plants, other state electricity boards and private sector power generation companies.
 Some areas of Mumbai get their electricity from private sector companies such as Brihanmumbai Electric Supply and Transport, Tata Power and Adani Electricity Mumbai Limited are electricity distributors.